 Does Keukenhof ring a bell?
 I’m pretty sure you’re thinking of the vast tulip field in Lisse which only opens during the Spring season but this post is not all about that.
 As much as I wanted to see it, unfortunately, I was too late to catch this flower show during my visit last August.
-This, however, did not stop me and my boyfriend to travel all the way to Lisse to see what remains of this spectacular garden.
+This, however, did not stop me and my travel buddy to travel all the way to Lisse to see what remains of this spectacular garden.
 Eventually, our little heartbreak (or should I say misadventure?) led us to a different secret garden in the heart of Kasteel Keukenhof.

 Supposedly, that day, we’re heading straight to The Hague but after contemplating in our two hours and a half train ride, we decided to stop at Leiden Central and took the bus to Lisse.
 This includes a 20-25 minute walk which feels like forever after we kept on missing turns.
 All thanks to the ever helpful Google Maps.
 (Not sure if I’m being sarcastic here or not) The cold weather was also making my agony worse than I expected.

 Guess who I stole this oversized jacket from?

 Just as we anticipated, the tulip garden was closed.
 This led us to Kasteel Keukenhof, which (to be honest) is less appealing than the Keukenhof garden, but is still charming in its own way.